publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch4B/m__us_usc_t29_s49l–2.md

     Subsec. (a)(1).
 [Pub.
 L. 113–128, § 308(b)][/us/pl/113/128/s308/b], substituted “workforce and labor market information system” for “employment statistics system of employment statistics” in introductory provisions.

     Subsec. (b)(1).
 [Pub.
 L. 113–128, § 308(c)(1)][/us/pl/113/128/s308/c/1], added par.
 (1) and struck out former par.
 (1).
-Prior to amendment, text read as follows: “The employment statistics system described in subsection (a) of this section shall be planned, administered, overseen, and evaluated through a cooperative governance structure involving the Federal Government and States.”
+Prior to amendment, text read as follows: “The employment statistics system described in subsection (a) shall be planned, administered, overseen, and evaluated through a cooperative governance structure involving the Federal Government and States.”

     Subsec. (b)(2).
 [Pub.
 L. 113–128, § 308(c)(2)][/us/pl/113/128/s308/c/2], added par.
 (2) and struck out former par.
 (2) which described duties to be carried out for the employment statistics system.